 Many businesses who have difficulty obtaining credit from banks and building societies rely on business credit cards, which tend to have a looser criteria for acceptance, and although they are ideal for making regular purchases, and for helping to structure cash flow via their monthly billing cycle, they can be a much more dangerous prospect due to the, usually higher interest rates they command.
 If, however, you are confident that you can pay at least the minimum each month, they will help you to build up a strong credit history for your business, which will open up more doors and enable you to gain access to better forms of credit such as term loans, in the long term.
 Many business credit cards also offer points and air miles, which could help you cut your company’s running costs so that they can be pretty useful.

 Of course, not all of the credit options available to the average business mean getting into debt.
 If, for example, you choose to go down the equity financing route, instead of taking out debts, you will sell a share in your business to an investor or a group of investors.
 They will give you the cash you need to grow your business in return for with they hope will be a significant return.
 This could be a good route to go down if your work in a high potential, high growth industry like biotechnology or software development.

 As well as getting the cash you need to advance your company equity financing can also provide you with the much-needed advice and expertise of your investors, not to mention introductions to other people in the industry who could help your business to do more and be better.
 The only downside is that any investors who back you might want to get more involved with your business day to day, so it really is a matter of weighing up the pros and cons.

 Finally, if you’re looking for the cash to start your own business and you have a good idea that appeals to the masses, setting up a profile on a crowdfunding site and asking the general public to back you is a great way to get the cash you need to start-up without getting into debt.

-To speak to a business financing expert, fill out our form.
+To speak to a business finance expert, fill out our form.